Choquequirao trek 5 days | TreXperience

 Choquequirao Trek 5 Days at a Glance

-After breakfast, you will hike for 2 hours to explore all day the great Choquequirao, visit with your tour guide the most remarkable places, and learn so much history of the Incas.
-We spend the night at the same campsite.
+After breakfast, you will hike for 2 hours to explore the great Choquequirao all day.
+You will visit the most remarkable places with your tour guide and learn about the Incas' history.
+We will spend the night at the same campsite.

-After enjoying the fantastic mountain views, you will begin a 4-hour descent back into the Apurimac Canyon, then another 2 hours uphill to our campsite at Coca Masana (2,330 m - 7545 ft).
+After enjoying the fantastic mountain views, you will begin a 4-hour descent back into the Apurimac Canyon, then another 2-hour uphill to our campsite at Coca Masana (2,330 m / 7,545 ft).

 Included